pomoke/battery_time/README.md

 Remaining time is shown inline, so no additional menu item is created (currently).

-The extension only works on GNOME 43.
+The extension works on GNOME 43 and 44 (needs more test).
 Of course, previous GNOME versions don't need this extension.

 ## License
 This program is distributed under the terms of the GNU General Public License, version 2 or later.